Azure/SAP-on-Azure-Scripts-and-Utilities/QualityCheck/Readme.md

 # Quality Check for SAP on Azure
 Current Version: V1

+## Disclaimer

+THE SCRIPTS ARE PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.

 ## Description
 When installing SAP HANA on Azure you have to follow guidelines available on [here](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/hana-get-started)
 Especially the storage layout available [here](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/hana-vm-operations-storage) should be taken into consideration.